lao-tseu-is-alive/python-huggingface-ai/README.md

 Using [huggingface](https://huggingface.co/) [transformers](https://huggingface.co/docs/transformers/index)

 ## DESCRIPTION
-This is a simple repo of python program that uses huggingface transformers to perform various task on text.
+This is a repo of python programs that uses huggingface transformers to perform various AI task on text.

 ## NOTES